 Bank clients are uniquely positioned to influence the policies of major banking and financial institutions.
 Banks have a vested interest in maintaining long-term relationships with their client base, particularly their high-profile and high-net-worth clients, whose aggregate networks and accounts represent a sizable portion of their overall business.
 Additionally, the visible support or rejection of banking policies by a significant client constituency represents a powerful lever for influencing banks towards adopting Paris Agreement-aligned policies.
 BankFWD helps bank clients exert financial and reputational pressure on major banking institutions to urge climate progress.

 BankFwd will support bank clients and their affiliated, privately-held companies and foundations to:

 - Ask their banks’ executives – in letters and/or in-person meetings – to phase out financing of fossil fuels, align with the 1.5° target of the Paris Agreement, and lead the transition to a just, zero-carbon economy.

 - Author or co-sign open letters or op-eds addressed to bank CEOs that amplify this core ask.

 - Advocate for policies and initiatives to combat climate change, and spread the word about BankFWD.

 - Engage networks to identify other aligned bank clients and partners.

 - Actively support climate-leader banks, and transfer assets away from banks that fail to show sufficient progress.

-JPMorgan Chase announced that it will replace Lee Raymond, the former chief executive and chairman of ExxonMobile, as the lead independent director on its board, following protests by both investors and climate activists.
+In 2020, JPMorgan Chase replaced Lee Raymond, the former chief executive and chairman of ExxonMobile, as the lead independent director on its board following protests by both shareholders and climate activists.